 From the lagoon, the boardwalk navigates the swamp-like area all while giving visitors breathtaking views of the Humboldt Mountains.
 There’s lots of birdlife to see on the trail so it’s recommended to take it slow.
 The best time to hike the trail is on a calm day when you get perfect reflections of the surrounding mountains.

-The Glenorchy Boardwalk is a 5-kilometer (3.2 miles) loop track and is rated as easy because it’s completely flat.
+The Glenorchy Boardwalk is rated as easy because it’s completely flat.
 The only thing I suggest?
 Bring bug spray!
-The sandflies can be brutal at certain times of the year!
+The sandflies can be pretty brutal at certain times of the year.

 2. Visit the Glenorchy Foreshore